Advice for composers writing music for the ocarina

 An easy way of approaching composing for the ocarina is to write the music such that the parts of the music one wants to emphasise are high notes, and parts that are de-emphasised are lower notes.

-• Ocarinas can perform a wide assortment of ornamentation.
+- Emphasis can also be created with ornamentation.
 Ocarinas respond very quickly to changes in fingering and briefly opening or closing a hole creates a percussive blip.
-These can be combined rapidly to create emphatic ornaments.
+These can be combined rapidly to create emphatic ornaments, similar to on a bagpipe.

-The pitch instability can make for effective ornamentation, for example starting at low pressure, and bending the note up to the intended pitch, creating a simultaneous change in pitch and volume.
-Naturally, breath vibrato is also easily achieved on any note.
+One can start playing a note at low pressure, and bend the note up to the intended pitch, creating a simultaneous change in pitch and volume.
+Naturally, breath vibrato is easily achieved on any note.

-• Fingers will 'shade' holes and lower the sounded pitch even when they are far from the holes, and this makes playing at very high tempo technically difficult as fingers must move a large distance (relative to other wind instruments), and movement time can end up being a large part of a note's total duration.
+There is a notable distance where a finger held above a hole will 'shade' the hole and lower the sounded pitch.
+This can be a technical obstacle when playing at high tempos because fingers must move a larger distance (relative to other wind instruments), and finger movement time can end up being a large part of a note's total duration.

 For me personally, Playing 4/4 eighth notes, with each note on an adjacent chamber (leaping back and forth) is possible up to about 180 BPM.
 On a triple ocarina with a chamber skip, the same exercise at 170 BPM is achievable.
 Both feel like I could raise the tempo with practice.